rhinobase/raftyui/README.md

 ### Setup

-For the styling to work in `@rafty/ui`, you need to make few changes in your `tailwind.config.js` file.
+For the styling to work in `@rafty/ui`, you must make a few changes to your `tailwind.config.js` file.

 First, install the `@rafty/plugin` package as devDependencies